Code-Institute-Submissions/The_Shift_Work_Out/README.md

 ## Acknowledgements
 I received inspiration for this project from :
 1. Puregym.
-I tried to use the same color scheme as their website.
+I used a similar color scheme as their website.
 I was a member of Puregym for a long time and absolutely loved their online platform and facilities.
 2. Trainmore gym who gives attendance discounts to their members.
-Fantastic idea!
+Fantastic idea and incentive considering most gyms have 4 or 5 times capacity of their building because they people buy contracts and never use it.
 3. Snapfitness for their 24/7 training schedule

 These websites provided me with invaluable information: